On the switch Markov chain for perfect matchings: Proof of Lemma

 \subsection{Alternative proof}

 The proof given above is essentially that of Tucker~\cite{Tucker95}.
 Other authors (e.g.~\cite{GoPaYa89}) define the range graph to include all intersections $p_iL_j$, and even all ``intersections'' $p_ip_i$, but use essentially the same proof.
 Unfortunately, the range graph proof does not provide a lower bound on the worst case, since the component structure of $\RG(\Pi)$ is opaque.
-To do this, we give an equally easy proof of the upper bound by induction on $n$.
+To do this, we give an equally easy proof of the existence of a path from $p_1p_n$ and $p_sp_s$, by induction on $n$, which will lead to a lower bound in Section A.4 below.
 If $n=3$, there is a single peak, and nothing to prove.
 Otherwise, we divide the problem into three stages.
 Assume, without loss of generality, that the second highest peak $p_r$ is to the left of the summit $p_s$, so $r<s$.
 Let the deepest valley between $p_r$ and $p_s$ be $p_t$, so $r<t<s$.
 We construct the horizontal line $S_1$ from $p_r$ to the slope $L_s$ to the right of $p_s$, and the horizontal line $S_2$ from $p_t$ to the first slope encountered to its right.
-This produces three subproblems, climbing up from $p_1p_n$ to summit $S_1$, climbing down from $S_1$ to summit $S_2$, and then climbing up from $S_2$ to the true summit $p_sp_s$.
-By ``climbing down'' we mean replacing the height function $y$ with $-y$.
+This produces three subproblems, climbing up from $p_1p_n$ to summit $S_1$, climbing down from $S_1$ to ``summit'' $S_2$, and then climbing up from $S_2$ to the true summit $p_sp_s$.
+By ``climbing down'' we mean replacing the height function $y$ with~$-y$.

-Each stage has a range with fewer nodes than the original problem, so each has a path to its summit, by induction.
+Each stage has a range with fewer nodes than the original problem, so each will have a path from the base to the summit in the corresponding range graph, by induction.
 Joining these paths together gives a path for the original problem.
 Note that the summits $S_1$ and $S_2$ in stages 1 and 2 must be shrunk to a point so that the ranges correspond to the definition, but this does not affect the path.

 The uniqueness of the path is less easy to establish using this proof.
-However, we have already proved uniqueness, so we will not consider this further.
+However, we have already shown uniqueness in A.2 above, using the properties of the range graph, so we will not consider this further here.